distribution/distribution/docs/building.md

 People looking for advanced operational use cases might consider rolling their own image with a custom Dockerfile inheriting `FROM registry:2`.

-OSX users who want to run natively can do so following [the instructions here](osx-setup-guide.md).
+OS X users who want to run natively can do so following [the instructions here](osx-setup-guide.md).

 ### Gotchas

-You are expected to know your way with go & git.
+You are expected to know your way around with go & git.

 If you are a casual user with no development experience, and no preliminary knowledge of go, building from source is probably not a good solution for you.